West Kerry Senior Football Championship: Roll of honour

+Other competitions

 West Kerry Senior Football League

 The West Kerry Senior Football League which has been sponsored by Lee Strand since the mid 1980s is a competition that is traditionally played at the beginning of the year between the five member clubs.

 West Kerry Junior Championship

-The West Kerry Junior Football Championship is a Gaelic football competition established in 1990 between the B teams of clubs affiliated to the West Kerry division of the Gaelic Athletic Association.
-An Ghaeltacht top the roll of honour with 16 championships.
+The West Kerry Junior Football Championship is a Gaelic football competition established in 1980 between the B teams of clubs affiliated to the West Kerry division of the Gaelic Athletic Association.
+An Ghaeltacht top the roll of honour with 18 championships.